Beacons, Inc. is a 501(c)(3) public benefit nonprofit

 Since 2019, PathFinder's vocational workshops have successfully helped trainees with mild/moderate developmental disabilities acquire skills to find competitive integrated employment (CIE) and paid internship opportunities.
 Our most recently completed series of workshops (which ended December 17, 2021), resulted in 100% of our trainees finding CIE within one month of completing their PathFinder workshops.
 Whether it's 1 hour a week or 20 hours a week, PathFinder Explorer will help trainees find a path of their choosing based on their interests and skills.

-Subject(s) per session: Skills in several subject areas (e.g. Creative Design, Customer Service, Entrepreneurial Skills, Office Skills, and Soft Skills) are taught each week through a schedule that trainees can pick and choose from based upon their interests.
+Subject(s) per session: Skills in several subject areas (e.g. Creative Design, Customer Service, Entrepreneurial Skills, and Soft Skills) are taught each week.
+Trainees will have the opportunity to learn different skills depending on the schedule that they choose.

-Workshop hours: Skills are taught in 60 - 90 minute increments from 9 am to 3 pm over four 5-month sessions 2, 3 or 5 days a week depending on the schedule, trainee's interest and space availability.
+Workshop hours: Skills are taught in 45 - 60 minute increments between 9 am to 2 pm over four 5-month sessions 2, 3 or 5 days a week depending on schedule and space availability.
 Mornings are usually community-based learning, and afternoons usually provide onsite instruction (e.g. creative design, entrepreneurial skills, etc.)

-Total Hours: 240 hours per 5-month session (with the option for up to 480 hours per 5-month session if IPP team agrees).
+Total Hours: 240 hours per 5-month session (with the option for additional hours as needed per IPP team agreement).